butyi/movscan/README.md

 Motivation
 ==========
 I have a large suitcase of 8mm movies.
 To see one, I must prepare projector and environment which is too complicated.

-ToDo
+Task
+====
-To prevent flashing of video, all slides must be shooted, and join them to a video.
+To prevent flashing of video, all slides must be shooted one by one, and join them to a video.

 Flashing video example:
 http://youtu.be/WmCGSHX4Mqk